Sadsnake1/word-smith/README.md

 figures naming them so you can check.
 A folder chosen along with a folder inside it is taken once, not twice.
 Each folder remembers its own ticks.

-## Goals and the Manuscript board
+## Goals and flags

 Give a note or a folder a word count to aim for, and a mark for where it is up to.

-**The Manuscript board** — the button at the foot of the report, or the Organizer window — draws your notes as the same tree the export window uses: folders, notes and chevrons.
-Every row carries a percentage, its word count, its reading grade, a target box and a flag, all inline and all editable where they sit.
-Open it while a note is in front of you and it starts at that note's own folder; search from the bar above it to go anywhere else, the whole vault included.
-Click a row to select it, ctrl-click to add another, shift-click for a run — then set a flag or type a target once and it happens to all of them.

-**Every window leads to the others.** Report, Manuscript, History and Export each carry one row at the foot — the one you are in is shown and greyed, the other three are a click away.
+Both live in the Organiser above — the Target column and the Flag column — and both are editable where they sit.

+**Up to five flags, and they are yours.** *Sketch*, *Draft*, *Revise*, *Blocked* and *Done* to begin with, each with a tiny flag beside the word — a hollow outline for a sketch, a pennant for a draft, a swallowtail for revise, an alert for blocked, a banner for done.
+They are told apart by their SHAPE, not only by colour, so they read at any size and for anyone.

-**Up to five flags, and they are yours.** Settings → Organizer sets how many states your manuscript has (none through five), and for each one its name, its shape from ten, and two colours — one for light themes and one for dark.
+Settings → Organiser sets how many states your manuscript has, none through five, and for each one its name, its shape from ten, and two colours — one for light themes and one for dark.
 Renaming a flag never changes what is written in your vault.

-**Five flags and unflagged:** *Sketch*, *Draft*, *Revise*, *Blocked* and *Done*, each with a tiny flag beside the word — a hollow outline for a sketch, a pennant for a draft, a swallowtail for revise, an alert for blocked, a banner for done.
-They are told apart by their SHAPE, not only by colour, so they read at any size and for anyone, and each carries two
-colours: one for light themes and one for dark.
-Switch on **File tree → File tree flags** and the same flag appears beside the word count in Obsidian’s own file explorer.
 Click a flag to cycle it, or press space on the row.
-Folders take one too, so a part can be finished while a stray note inside it is not. `{flag}` on the bar shows the flag of the note you are in and changes it with a click — as the flag, the word, or both, chosen under Powerline → Token formats.
+Folders take one too, so a part can be finished while a stray note inside it is not.
+Switch on **File tree → File tree flags** and the same flag appears beside the word count in Obsidian’s own file explorer. `{flag}` on the bar shows the flag of the note you are in and changes it with a click.

-**The keyboard drives it**, with the file explorer's own keys: up and down to move, right and left to open and shut a folder, Enter to open the note, and space to flag the row you are on.

-**Drive it from the keyboard:** arrows to move, right and left to open and shut a folder, Enter to open the note, space to flag it.

-**The filter icon** holds both lenses: show Everything, With a goal, Marked, Needs revision or Done — and sort by name, words, where it is up to, or reading grade.
-The search box finds anything in the vault and opens the folders it is hiding in.

-**Select several and flag them at once.** Tick the boxes — ticking a folder takes everything inside it — or ctrl/cmd click to add a row, shift to extend, a plain click to take one — then Draft, Revise, Done, Unmark or Clear target applies to all of them.
-Escape clears the selection.
+**A row does not need a target.** Marking a scene finished should not mean inventing a word count for it, and a note with no target is in the table precisely so you can give it one.

-**Each row shows its reading grade** — years of school needed to read it easily, under 9 being easy going.
+**The reading grade** is years of school needed to read it easily, under 9 being easy going.
 A folder's is every word in it over every sentence, so a two-line scene doesn't count for as much as a four-thousand-word chapter.

-A row does not need a target: marking a scene finished should not mean inventing a word count for it, and a note with no target is on the board precisely so you can give it one.

 **Folder goals nest.** A folder goal counts everything inside it, however deep, so a book laid out as folders can carry a target at every level: